 This course surveys typical and atypical child and adolescent development.
-Topics include, but are not limited to: physical, social, cognitive, and language changes over time, as well as how to address special needs and at risk youth.
-Readings and coursework provide basic grounding in the major theories/theorists of human development, major topics in cognitive, social and physical development from a cultural lens and the development of basic competencies for child observation as a study methodology.
-(Available for General Education, D1 Social Sciences.)
+Readings and coursework provide basic grounding in the major theories/theorists of human development, an overview of major topics in cognitive, social and physical development as they relate to the culture in children’s development and develop basic competencies for child observation as a study methodology.
+(Available for General Education, Social Sciences.)
 (IC)

 CADV 196A-Z. Experimental Topics (1-6)

 Topics to be specified in the Schedule of Classes.
 Different topics may be taken for credit.

 CADV 250.
 The Child and Adolescent Development Profession (3)

 Provides an overview of the history, contemporary status and projected future of child and adolescent development as a discipline.
 Contemporary professional issues, advocacy and professionalism in careers that use child and adolescent development as a foundation are investigated.